aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/java/java-slides-licensing-and-initialization/metered-licensing-java-slides/_index.md

 ### How do I obtain metered licensing keys?

 You can obtain metered licensing keys from Aspose.
-Contact their support or visit their official website for more information.
+Contact their support or visit their website for more information.

 ### Is metered licensing required for using Aspose.Slides for Java?